 You can experiment with different layouts and multimedia, but keeping the elements mentioned above a standard helps to give a visually consistent user experience despite design variations.

 Examples Of Visual Hierarchy In Emails

 This example from Apple Arcade beautifully uses a hero image and places a call to action button at the tip of an imaginary inverted triangle.
-It’s an effective way to drive reader’s attention in a natural way, while also making click-through effortless.
+It’s an effective way to drive the reader’s attention in a natural way, while also making click-through effortless.
 The phone size displays text in bigger fonts in the headline section, and it’s reduced in the email body to showcase a visual hierarchy of importance.
-Overall, it’s a neat design which goes equally well with computer and mobile phone screens.
+Overall, it’s a neat design that goes equally well with computer and mobile phone screens.

-In this example, you can see how the F pattern is used in relation to the hero image and call to action button—showcasing how a users eyes would move across and down an email.
+In this visual hierarchy email example, you can see how the F pattern is used in relation to the hero image and call to action button—showcasing how a user’s eyes would move across and down an email.
 This is also one of the most popular hierarchy methods because it makes reading simple and convincing.
 The contrast is compelling, and the overall theme feels very simple and easy to consume.
 The F Pattern is widely used in single-column HTML email templates, and it is considered one of the best options for mobile-optimized messages.